 name is optional and is a string.
 The default is ‘no_name’.

 dimension is optional and is the dimension of elements of the stream array.
 The default is 0.

 dtype is optional and the type of the rows of the stream array.
 The default is float.

 initial_value is optional and is the initial value of the stream array.
-The default (which is almost always used) is None.
+The default is None.

 num_in_memory is optional and can be ignored for the time being.
 It is used for memory management.